 “It is abundantly clear that getting vaccinated is the single most effective thing we can do to protect ourselves, our families, and our communities.”

 Tyson also added deadlines by which the employees need to get vaccinated.
-For the leadership, the date is September 24 and for office members, it is October 1, and for the rest of the team, by November 1.
-New hires will have to be vaccinated before joining.
+For the leadership, the date is September 24, and for office members, it is October 1, and for the rest of the team, by November 1.
+In addition, new hires will be vaccinated before joining.

 Elon Musk’s electric car company Tesla has told workers at its massive Nevada battery factory that they must wear masks indoors regardless of whether or not they’ve been vaccinated against COVID-19.